 Different institutions play different roles.
 Central banks are usually associated with liquidity management, reserve custody, and policy flexibility.
 Fiscal authorities receive, budget, or retain public oil revenues.
 Stabilization funds help smooth volatile commodity income across time.
 Sovereign wealth vehicles may take the surplus further away from immediate reserve utility and treat it as long-duration state capital.
 The same oil-linked dollars can move across several of these layers before reaching their final external destination.

 Commercial banks, offshore centers, global custodians, and asset managers act mainly as transmission layers rather than ultimate owners of the capital.
 They help convert concentrated sovereign balances into standardized financial claims that can circulate across markets.
-That is why petrodollar recycling is often visible in the form of bond demand, deposit growth, or funding liquidity rather than as a simple line from oil exports directly to one foreign asset class.
+That is why petrodollar recycling often shows up as bond demand, deposit growth, or funding liquidity rather than as a simple line from oil exports to one foreign asset class.

 Why it matters for global markets